 Colorado Wildflowers Photography Workshop: Crested Butte

-Join us for a 3-day photography experience in the Wildflower Capital of Colorado.
+Join Dan Ballard for a photography experience in the Wildflower Capital of Colorado.
 Rugged mountain peaks and rolling hills covered with waist-high wildflowers surround the historic small town of Crested Butte (worthy of a photo in itself).
 Prepared to be dazzled by Lupines, Glacier Lilies, Indian Paintbrushes, Columbines, Sunflowers, and about fifty other species of flowers.
 We will journey down the many dirt roads that wind through the valleys in search of spectacular images.
 This Colorado Wildflowers Photography Workshop is one the most enjoyable photography outings you will find!

 Beginner - Advanced